 1. A-Frame Roof

-The A-frame is very easy to identify.
-It’s a steep, pointed roof which extends all the way to the ground or close to the ground.
-The roof makes up much or all of the walls of the home.
+It’s steep, pointed roof which extends all the way to the ground or close to the ground.
+The roof makes up much or all off the walls of the home.
 It’s a very simple roof design and is inexpensive because the roof serves as both roof and walls.

-The other part of the roof can be many designs such as hip, gambrel or gable… but when adding an extending ledge, it becomes a bonnet variation of that roof design.
+The other part of the roof can be many designs such as hip, gambrel or gable… when adding an extended ledge, it becomes a bonnet variation of that roof design.

 While plain looking below, the flat roof is frequently used on modern and mid-century style homes and can be a striking design if you like the modern look.